Tommertom/opencoder-telegram-plugin/README.md

 ## How It Works

-1. The bot generates a unique install key for you
+1. The bot generates a unique installation key for you
-2. The install script configures the plugin with your key
+2. The installation script configures the plugin with your key
 3. When OpenCode finishes a task, the plugin notifies the bot
 4. The bot sends you a Telegram message